staccDOTsol/dexArb/README.md

 5. edit config.json
 6. it'll index all open arb opportunities, not act on them
 7. new arb opportunities greater than the fees it will act on

+I got it to work, just needed to create the exe from within windows and fix up some other stuff.
+No need to download Python anymore or anything, just download Ethereum's geth, run geth --syncmode=light and wait maybe an hour until it starts syncing each block individuallly (1 at a time instead of 2048 or whatever.)
+Then, figure out what directory the IPC is in ~/AppData/Roaming/Ethereum I guess so that might be ~//AppData//Roaming//Ethereum in the file.
+Import your private key like so, after running geth --attach in a different console: web3.personal.importRawKey("<Private Key>","<New Password>") Update the rest of your settings and you should be a-ok to run the .exe.
+You can have someone check the code if you want to make sure there's nothing nasty going on, and that I'm not stealing keys.